 - Smoke warning!
 This may smoke up your kitchen some if it overflows.
 Place a cookie sheet on the rack under the muffin tin in-case of overflow.

-- Never use baking powder with aluminum.
+- Never use baking powder with aluminum due to an aftertaste.

 - Please do not cook by time on this recipe.
 There are three ways to check if your muffins are done baking.